Program

 Next introductory course:

-Spinning the Dharma Wheel: Regular classes ( Dharma teachings) at the Dusseldorf Zen Center and Online Zendo:
+Turning the Dharma wheel: Regular classes (Dharma teachings) in the Zen Center Düsseldorf and in the Online Zendo:

 Zentag | Zazenkai

-A zazenkai is a day of particularly intense practice and togetherness.
+A zazenkai is a day of particularly intensive practice and togetherness.

-Since 2000 it has been a supporting tradition for Kanzeon Sangha to organize Zen Days (Zazenkais) with Tenkei Coppens Roshi and his successor Hans Daishin Fischer Sensei in Düsseldorf twice a year in March and October.
+Since 2000, it has been Kanzeon Sangha's supporting tradition that twice a year in March and October Zen days (zazenkais) with Tenkei Coppens Roshi and his successor Hans Daishin Fischer Sensei can be organized in Düsseldorf.

 Our resident teacher Jikishin Sensei will also be available for zazenkais in the future.